ARMmbed/mbed-os-tools/README.md

 Where ```02400203C3423E603EBEC3D8``` and ```024002031E031E6AE3FFE3D2``` are the target IDs of platforms attached to your system.

-Target IDs can be viewed by using the [mbed-ls](https://github.com/ARMmbed/mbed-ls) tool (installed with Greentea).
+You can view target IDs using the [mbed-ls](https://github.com/ARMmbed/mbed-ls) tool (installed with Greentea).

 ```
 $ mbedls